OnePlus 7T release date, price, news and features

-The OnePlus 7 and OnePlus 7 Pro have only been out for half a year, but we've already seen the company announce the OnePlus 7T.
+The OnePlus 7 and OnePlus 7 Pro have only been out for a quarter of a year, but we've already seen the company announce the OnePlus 7T.

 The new phone was just introduced at an event in India where the company also unveiled the OnePlus TV.